steingartlab/singular/README.md

 ### Cyclers

-As of June 26, 2023, `singular` handles the following cyclers:
+At the time of writing, `singular` handles the following cyclers:

 - `biologic`
 - `ivium`